BluNite/nnnnn/README.md

 ## How to Use

 Click the boxes on the right to choose characters for password.
 Then adjust the character bar for amount of characters between 7 and 25.
+Finally, click the Generate Password Button on the bottom .
+Your password will be created in the space reading Password.

 ## Web Cam demonstration
 Password Generator[Password Generator.webm](https://user-images.githubusercontent.com/75630576/210181315-6419d336-dfc9-46e1-9012-177b160794d6.webm)